sourcecred/docs/docs/beta/FAQ.md

-SourceCred is a values-driven project aimed at helping communities measure their participants’ contributions, both tangible and intangible, and reward engaged individuals fairly for the value they bring.asdf
+SourceCred is a values-driven project aimed at helping communities measure their participants’ contributions, both tangible and intangible, and reward engaged individuals fairly for the value they bring.asdfasdf

 ## Community & Values